Glavo/kala-compress/README.md

 A small number of methods that accept the `File` and accept encoding represented by `String` have been removed.
 Please use `Path` and `Charset` instead.

 ## Modules

 **Note: Kala Compress is in beta phase.
-Although it is developed based on mature Apache Commons Compress and has passed all tests, it may still be unstable.**
+Although it is developed based on mature Apache Commons Compress and has passed all tests, it may still be unstable.
+Before the release of the official version, the API was not stable.**

 The latest Kala Compress version is `1.21.0.1-beta1`.